Active Treatments

 • HMA use for treatment of LR-MDS is limited to late stages of treatment after failure of 1L ESAsPlatzbecker U. Blood.
 2019;133(10):1096-1107.

-• HMAs are the only approved therapeutics for patients with HR-MDS who are not suitable for intensive treatment optionsPlatzbecker U. Blood.
+• HMAs are the only FDA-approved therapeutics for patients with HR-MDS who are not suitable for intensive treatment optionsPlatzbecker U. Blood.
 2019;133(10):1096-1107.

 Additional Studies and Considerations